DilanRocco/manifest/README.md

 # Things to do
-- clean up tourtial page
+- clean up Learn How page
-- fix timezones bug

-- Settings
+- Feedback
 - Goals section to list goal / check off goals / progress on goals
 - Allow users to set short-term and long-term goals, track their progress, and celebrate milestones